Last modified: May 16, 2025

 This article is written in: 🇺🇸

-Shared and exclusive locks are crucial in database systems for managing concurrent access to data.
+Shared and exclusive locks are used in database systems for managing concurrent access to data.
 They ensure that transactions occur without conflicting with each other, maintaining the integrity and consistency of the database.

 [Resource: Data Item X]